e2r2fx/VectorCode/docs/CONTRIBUTING.md

+# Before You Start

+As much as I appreciate everyone who wish to contribute to this project, if you want to submit a new feature/refactoring that is more than a few lines, it'll be better if you open an issue or discussion before you start working.
+This allows us to thoroughly exchange ideas before people invest too much time, and will help me maintain the codebase in the long run.

+# Technical Stuff

 This project uses [pre-commit](https://pre-commit.com/) to perform some formatting and linting.
 If you're contributing to this project, having it on your system will help you write code